Senior dog exercise: What pet parents need to know

 Exercise helps keep senior dogs’ minds stimulated and their bodies strong.
 As the saying goes, “use it or lose it.”
 Having an active lifestyle is critical to maintaining mobility, promoting overall health, and preventing weight gain, which can increase risk of and exacerbate health issues.

-What to keep in mind when exercising with your senior dog
+Here’s what to keep in mind when exercising with your senior dog

 Senior dogs have unique needs and abilities, and every dog is different.
 It is important to figure out what will work best for your senior dog when developing an exercise plan.
 Some possible considerations include: